mikeevmm/sane/README.md

 The `sane` logging functions are exposed in `Help` as `log`, `warn`, `error`.
 These take a single string as a message, and the `error` function terminates the program with `exit(1)`.

+### Concurrency

+Recipes at the same depth are ran concurrently with a [ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor).
+You can specify the number of threads to use with `--threads` (as of version 7.0).
+By default a single thread is used.

 ### Calling `python ...` is Gruesome

 I suggest defining the following alias